MF42-DZH/ModePile/README.md

 * _PrimitiveDrawingHook_ - For normal primitive drawing.
 * _ProfileProperties_ - Allows the use of TI-styled profiles.
 * _RendererExtension_ - Extra drawing methods.
-* _ResourceHolderCustomAssetExtension_ - Allows the use of custom images and BGM in a mode.
 * _ScrollingMarqueeText_ - Horizontal scrolling text.
 * _ShakingText_ - Text that vibrates around a fixed point.
 * _SideWaveText_ - _Super Collapse II_-styled text popups.